 Participants will also have the option of completing a summary of their diary card on the electronic Drug diary card directly in Participate, a module of the OCTOPUS eDC system.
-A link will be sent a link to complete 2 days prior to their week 4 visit and 30 days post all other clinic visits to complete.
+Participants will be sent a link to complete 2 days prior to their week 4 visit and 29 days post all other clinic visits to complete.